This post was most recently updated on February 26th, 2023.5 min read.

 Some statistics about YOU

-So, this blog originally started as a form of a trove of public documentation primarily for myself.
+So, this blog originally started as a form of a trove of public documentation primarily for me.
 But nowadays, it’s evolved into something a bit more!

 In my earlier life, I used to be a PHP developer.
 Tweaking and twisting WordPress has also been fun, even if it’s a frustrating beast to deal with.
 It’s far simpler than SharePoint, though, so it’s borderline relaxing :) Having been interested in Google Analytics (and such user analytics tools), I also find great joy in getting at least a vague idea, of who’s visiting my blog.